 Storage options range from large-scale investments (such as utility-scale pumped hydro) to smaller battery storage facilities.

-The Infrastructure Priority List separately includes a High Priority Initiative for the expansion of Renewable Energy Zones in the NEM.
+The Infrastructure Priority List separately includes an Early-Stage Proposal for the expansion of Renewable Energy Zones in the NEM.

 - distributed batteries